No. 3 Oregon routs Utah in Pac 12 quarterfinals, 79-57 - KTVZ

 No. 3 Oregon routs Utah in Pac 12 quarterfinals, 79-57

+“And when we don’t — and I think that’s why it is a testament to the greatness of these guys — we don’t feel well,” Graves said.
+“You know, we don’t feel good about that.”

-LAS VEGAS (AP) — Sabrina Ionescu scored 19 points to lead No. 3 Oregon to a 79-59 victory over Utah in the Pac-12 quarterfinals on Friday afternoon.
+Considering Graves wasn’t entirely pleased his third-ranked Ducks cruised to a 79-59 victory over Utah in the Pac-12 quarterfinals on Friday after a sluggish first quarter, the rest of the conference could be in deep trouble.

-The Ducks erased a six-point first-quarter deficit and used a 20-4 run in the second quarter to seize momentum.
-Igniting the run was a 3-point barrage, which saw Oregon (29-2) connect on eight consecutive shots from beyond the arc to close the half.
+Sabrina Ionescu had 19 points, 11 rebounds and eight assists to lead Oregon, which erased a six-point first-quarter deficit and used a 20-4 run in the second quarter to seize momentum.
+Igniting the run with a 3-point barrage, Oregon (29-2) connected on eight consecutive shots from beyond the arc to close the half ahead 45-29.

+“We came out in that second quarter and, you know, played like we’re capable of playing,” Graves said.
+“I think we outscored them 18, 19 points that quarter.
+I don’t know.
+We have been actually a really good starting team.
+We just weren’t today.
+So we’ll have to figure out why and hope to fix it.”

+Satou Sabally added 17 points, Jaz Shelley chipped in 10 and Ruthy Hebard had eight points and nine rebounds for the tournament’s top seed.

 Oregon shot 10 of 16 from the floor in the second quarter, including 8 of 12 from 3-point range, while limiting the Utes (14-17) to a bleak 18.8% (3 of 16) shooting.